FTBTeam/docs/docs/mods/suite/Quests/Player/Questbook/Navigating.md

 ---
-title: Navigating the questbook
+title: Navigating the Quest Book
 sidebar_position: 2
 ---

 ## Key References
-FTB Quests has a number of keyboard shortcuts that can help you quickly navigate the questbook such as <kbd>Ctrl</kbd> + <kbd>F</kbd>
+FTB Quests has a number of keyboard shortcuts that can help you quickly navigate the quest book such as <kbd>Ctrl</kbd> + <kbd>F</kbd>
 to quickly find a quest.

 You can view a full list of key references by opening the quest book then clicking on the `i` icon in the top right of the screen.